-Eligibility Justification and National Objective: The proposed project meets National Objective 3 due to the urgency that exists because existing conditions pose a serious and immediate threat to the health or welfare of the community.
-The proposed fire alarm expansion work at Whale Gulch School will improve safety for students, staff, and the community.
+Eligibility Justification and National Objective: The proposed Whale Gulch School Elementary Accessibility project meets National Objective 3 due to the urgency that exists because existing conditions pose a serious and immediate threat to the health or welfare of the community.
+The proposed work at Whale Gulch School focuses on assessing and identifying specific areas of need across the entire campus to improve safety and accessibility.
+This project will help ensure that the school addresses infrastructure deficiencies and creates a safer, more accessible environment for students, staff, and the community.